 A facility owner/operator brings on-site two components that he blends into a mixture for on-site use.
 Since the mixture is not distributed to commerce, the facility owner/operator claims that Occupational Safety and Health Administration (OSHA) does not require him to develop a new Material Safety Data Sheet (MSDS) for the mixture.
 Rather he simply uses the MSDSs for the two components.
-When the facility owner/operator submitted his list under Section 311, he reported on the mixture rather than on the components.
+When the facility owner/operator submitted his list under Section 311 of the Emergency Planning and Community Right-to-Know Act (EPCRA), he reported on the mixture rather than on the components.

-If his Local Emergency Planning Committee (LEPC) requests a copy of the MSDS for the mixture reported on his list, is the facility owner/operator required to develop a MSDS for the mixture?
+If his Local or Tribal Emergency Planning Committee (LEPC or TEPC) requests a copy of the MSDS for the mixture reported on his list, is the facility owner/operator required to develop a MSDS for the mixture?
 Or, can he submit the copies of the MSDSs for the components, since no new MSDS is required under OSHA's Hazard Communication Standard (HCS)?

 For example, under Section 311(c), the statute requires that when an owner or operator of a facility submits a list of chemicals to satisfy the reporting requirement of Section 311, he or she submit the material safety data sheet for the chemicals or the list upon the request of the local emergency planning committee.
 In addition, under Section 312(d)(2)(A), a Tier II inventory form must provide "the chemical name or the common name of the chemical as provided on the material safety data sheet."
 Thus EPA interprets the statutory and regulatory provisions to allow reporting on mixtures for which owner or operator has available a material safety data sheet.